 where $F(\cdot)$ is an arbitrary $C^1$ function.

-It is commonly known that general solution to a partial differential equation involves arbitrary functions.
-They can be fixed after an imposition of suitable Cauchy's type conditions \cite{Aris,Poly}.
-We do not enter this issue here as our intention is only the presentation of the method.
+It is commonly known that the general solution to a partial differential equation involves arbitrary functions.
+They can be fixed after an imposition of suitable Cauchy-type conditions \cite{Aris,Poly}.
+We do not discuss this issue here, as our intention is only to present the method.
 One may simply verify that (\ref{sim9}) satisfies (\ref{sim8}).
 For subsequent considerations we make the simplest choice of the function $F$ by taking $F\equiv 1$.
-Thus we have:
+Thus we have